 The vivid rusty hues of the rock formations contrast spectacularly with the bright blue skies and sea and, as the sun sets, light reflects off the ragged outcrops for an even more striking effect.

-Corsica is renowned for its magnificently diverse landscapes, charming port towns and shrewd ability to avoid the trappings of tourism
+Corsica yacht charters are renowned for magnificently diverse landscapes, charming port towns and shrewd ability to avoid the trappings of tourism